 Indeed, I could have made excuses for myself and stuck my head in the sand and given up.
 However, that’s not who I am as a person.
 Instead, I dug deep and found alternative methods to operate my business, attract clients and be in the flow of abundance of the new business model that I work for.
 I began to understand the excuses people use to limit success when it comes to business.

 Three excuses people use to limit their success

 I’m going to briefly share three excuses I could have made along the way.
 Instead, I busted through to the other side to find peace, calm, and happiness.
 Not to leave you an illusion of a false sense of security, I certainly still have challenges and have bad days.
 That’s not what this is about.
 This is more fundamentally about not throwing in the towel when you feel all hope is lost.

 1. I’m different.
 Why would someone want to do business with me?

 And let me clarify here – maybe you’re feeling like you’re different and not in a good way.
 We’re all different.
 We’re all unique and individual.
 I believe all of our quirks, nuances and idiosyncrasies make us the beautiful beings that we are.
 Whether a business owner, a homemaker, a direct seller or a high-powered corporate executive.
 I believe this quote sums it up best:

 “Your talent is God’s gift to you.
 What you do with it is your gift back to God”. – Leo Buscaglia

 I share that because I think we sometimes tend to hide part of ourselves in the business world.
-If we’re spiritual, we shy away from sharing that when we are wearing our “business hat.”
+If we’re spiritual, we shy away from sharing that when wearing our “business hat.”
 I think it’s a true disservice to each of us individually and to your connection to your higher power, whatever you may call it.